rforbiodatascience/2020_group07_shinyApp/README.md

 Description
 --------------------

 An exploratory proteome analysis of breast cancer proteomes dataset as part of the DTU 22100 "R for Data Science" course.
+The project includes an exploritory data analysis, PCA clustering and an ANN on the data.

 Data